potpiejimmy/dncash-io/README.md

 dncash-io uses Mocha and Chai as testing frameworks.
 Run a complete set of test cases by calling

     npm test

+Note that running the tests will erase all data in the database before the tests are executed.

 ### Start